eth-educators/eth-docker/RECOMMENDATIONS.md

 ## Wallet and key security

-The security of the wallet you create is **critical**.
+The security of the wallet mnemonic you create is **critical**.
 If it is compromised, you will lose your balance.
 Please make sure you understand eth2 staking before you use this project.

-When you create the wallet and deposit files, write down your mnemonic and choose a cryptographically strong password for your keystores.
+When you create the deposit and keystore files, write down your wallet mnemonic and choose a cryptographically strong password for your keystores.
 Something long and not used anywhere else, ideally randomized by a generator.